khaldoun-xyz/standard/docs/plan.md

 and to b) integrate these tools at European organisations.

 Core building blocks of this toolbox are ...

 - i) locally hosted webforms to receive structured data
 - ii) a data transformation service that extracts data from unstructured documents
 - iii) an event-driven orchestration infrastructure to enable automation Ans robotics-usage.

-- Our second open-source product will be a webform to apply for German long-term care insurance.
-  Long-term care institutions can integrate the webform to make it easier for customers to apply for long-term care insurance.
-Over time, we'll generalise this into general purpose webforms.

 In the course of our consulting work, it will become increasingly clear to our clients